LDAP Setup Example

 Users

-For this example, users must be added under the Users organizational unit.
-Right-click on the ou=Users
+For this example, users must be created under the Users organizational unit.

-element in the tree structure, then select New > New Entry and follow the steps provided below (use the inetOrgPerson
+Right-click the ou=Users element in the tree structure, then select New > New Entry and follow the steps shown below.

 Groups

-For this example, we'll only allow users who are members of a given LDAP group to log in to Rocket.Chat.
-To do that, add a new RCUsers
+For this example, only users who are members of a specific LDAP group will be allowed to log in to Rocket.Chat.

-element in the tree structure, then select New > New Entry and follow the steps provided in the screenshot below.
+To configure this, create a new RCUsers group under the Groups organizational unit.
+Right-click the ou=Groups element in the tree structure, then select New > New Entry and follow the steps shown below.

-More members can be added to the group later by adding new member
+Additional members can be added later by creating new member attributes in the existing RCUsers group.

 Connection

-Save the changes and click Test Connection on the upper-right side of the screen.
-A "LDAP Connection Succesful" toast message should be displayed.
+Save the changes and click Test Connection in the upper-right corner of the screen.
+A “LDAP Connection Successful” toast message should appear.

 Authentication